Sina Asadbeigi

-Sina Asadbeigi (سینا اسدبیگی; born 17 July 1997) is an Iranian professional footballer who plays as a defensive midfielder for Foolad in the Persian Gulf Pro League.
+Sina Asadbeigi (سینا اسدبیگی; born 17 July 1997) is an Iranian professional footballer who plays as a defensive midfielder for Duhok in the Iraqi Stars League.

 Career

 Paykan

 In the 2017–18 season, Asadbeigi joined Persian Gulf Pro League side Paykan.

 Havadar

 In the 2019–20 season, Asadbeigi joined Azadegan League side Havadar.
 He played in 14 matches for Havadar.

 Zob Ahan

 He made his debut for Zob Ahan in 18th fixtures of 2020–21 Persian Gulf Pro League against Paykan while he substituted in for Ghasem Haddadifar.

 Persepolis

 On 27 July 2022, Asadbeigi joined Persian Gulf Pro League side Persepolis on a three-year deal.